 Physical Science 111-112 are courses designed primarily for non-science majors.
 The aim of these courses is to give the student an elementary knowledge and appreciation of his physical environment.
 111 is devoted primarily to physics and meteorology.
-Subject matter is handled by lecture class discussion and demonstration.
-Credit will be allowed for 111 without taking, but same is strongly recommended.
-Open to all students except that no credit will be allowed if course is taken after Physics 201 or 102.
-Offered both semesters and summer.
+Subject matter is handled by lecture, class discussion and demonstration.
+Credit will be allowed for 111 without taking 112, but same is strongly recommended.
+Open to all students except that no credit will be allowed if course is taken after Physics 201 or 202.
+Offered first semester.
 3 semester hours credit.

-Physical Science 112.
+Physicial Science 112.
 Survey of Physical Science.

 This course deals primarily with an elementary study of chemistry, geology and astronomy.
 Open to all students except that no credit will be allowed if taken after Chemistry 201-202.
-Offered both semesters and summer.
+Offered second semester and summer.
 3 semester hours credit.